 Please wear gloves or use an old towel to protect yourself from their spines and any infection or parasites they may have.
 Pick it up and put it in a deep box with some ripped up newspaper or hay to hide under.
 Offer it some water to drink and some dog or cat food to eat, do not give it cow’s milk, as they cannot digest the lactose and may get a tummy upset if they drink it.
 Please cover the box to prevent escape and keep it inside away from flies and if the weather is cold, in a warm room, until help arrives.
 Phone 01534 734340 for help or advice.
 If you are able to bring the hedgehog to us, we do appreciate your help, especially when we are busy looking after existing patients, it can take an hour or more to do a return trip, and during this time we could have cared for about 10 hedgehogs which are already here.

-Any hedgehog found out in daylight at anytime of year whatever its size will be in need of immediate help, PLEASE DO NOT LEAVE IT TILL THE NEXT DAY - so please phone us at once on 734340 if you live in Jersey or contact your nearest carer or vet if you live in the UK.
+Any hedgehog found lying out of its nest in the day will be in need of help, (unless it is a light summer evening when hours of darkness are short and hedgehogs are up and about looking for food and other hedgehogs and it is not hurt) - please phone us between 8am and 8pm on 01534 734340 if you live in Jersey or contact your nearest rescue centre or vet if you live in the UK.
 The British Hedgehog Preservation Society has a list of UK carers, please phone 01584 890 801, they have a 24 hour answerphone service. http://www.britishhedgehogs.org.uk/

 OUT OF HOURS EMERGENCIES FOR INJURED HEDGEHOGS BETWEEN 8PM AND 8AM: New Era Veterinary Hospital, Georgetown - please phone 07797 711585 and take the hedgehog to the hospital.
 If you are unable to take the casualty to New Era please phone the JSPCA emergency ambulance line: 07797 720331.
 You will not be charged for JSPCA or veterinary services.
-If the hedgehog is unhurt, please put it in a box with some cat/dog food and water and ripped up newspaper to hide in, keep the box in a warm room and phone 734340 after 8am the next morning.
+If the hedgehog is a youngster found after dark in the autumn or winter and is unhurt, please put it in a box with some cat/dog food and water and ripped up newspaper to hide in, keep the box in a warm room and phone 01534 734340 after 8am the next morning.

 If you live in the UK, please phone the British Hedgehog Preservation Society on 01584 890 801, out of office hours they have an answerphone which gives you the phone numbers of carers who will answer your call round the clock and give advice and be able to put you in contact with a hedgehog rehabilitator in your area.